SMByC/AcATaMa/docs/how_to_use.md

 The stratified random may be:

-- Stratified random sampling using a fixed number of sample: The sample size for each stratum is defined by the user.
+- `Stratified random sampling using a fixed number of sample`: The sample size for each stratum is defined by the user.
 In the table selecting the option *"Fixed values by category (manually)"* in *"stratified random Sampling Method"*, you can write the number of points desired for each stratum.
 If you do not want set points in any stratum, you should write 0.

     <img src="../img/2b.png" width="70%">

-- Stratified random sampling using area based proportion: Designed to apply the proportional approaches sample allocations methodologies suggested by Olofsson et al. (2013, 2014), using the Cochran´s (1977) sample size formula for stratified random sampling in the option *"Area based proportion using std error"* in *"stratified random Sampling Method"*.
+- `Stratified random sampling using area based proportion`: Designed to apply the proportional approaches sample allocations methodologies suggested by Olofsson et al. (2013, 2014), using the Cochran´s (1977) sample size formula for stratified random sampling in the option *"Area based proportion using std error"* in *"stratified random Sampling Method"*.
 The overall sample size and the number of point for each stratum is calculated according to:

     - The area proportion of each stratum in the map (Wi): This is automatically calculated by AcATaMa.
 You can see the Wi values in the table of accuracy assessment results
     - The standard error of the estimated overall accuracy that we would like to achieve.
 You write the value desired in the Field: "Overall expected standard error"